iandol/opticka/help/uihelpfunctions.md

 ### Using Variables (Properties)

 When using `@()` function handles, you cannot change class variables (properties) directly.
-Instead you can use functions that set the properties.
+Instead you can use "setter" functions that set the properties.
 Examples of these kinds of functions from the core classes are `show(stims, 3)`.
 To see how we do this with our customised userFunctions, lets add a new property to our custom `userFunctions.m` file:

 ```matlab
 	properties % ADD YOUR OWN VARIABLES HERE